-The largest freshwater swamp in Massachusetts, Hockomock Swamp encompasses almost 17,000 acres spread across parts of Easton, Bridgewater, Norton, Raynham, Taunton, and West Bridgewater.
+The largest freshwater swamp in Massachusetts, Hockomock Swamp, encompasses almost 17,000 acres spread across parts of Easton, Bridgewater, Norton, Raynham, Taunton, and West Bridgewater.

-In the 17th century, the swamp was used as a fortress by the Wampanoag Indians, against invasion by early English settlers.
+In the 17th century, the swamp was used as a fortress by the Wampanoag Indians against invasion by early English settlers.
 During King Philip’s War, it became a strategic base of operations for Chief Metacomet to launch assaults upon nearby English settlements.

 During the 18th and 19th centuries, Euro-American settlers deemed the swamp to be worthless and attempted to drain portions of the swamp for use as farmland.

 Also within the triangle is the Freetown-Fall River State Forest, a large swath of forested land located at Freetown and Fall River, Massachusetts.
 Covering about 5,441 acres, this area was also the site of conflict between colonial settlers and the area Indians.
-Beginning in 1659, land was purchased from the Wampanoag Indians and the town of Freetown was later established in 1683.
+Beginning in 1659, the land was purchased from the Wampanoag Indians, and the town of Freetown was later established in 1683.

-Since colonial times, bizarre reports began to be told about the triangle area including giant snakes, strange creatures, ghosts, and missing people.
+Since colonial times, bizarre reports began to be told about the triangle area, including giant snakes, strange creatures, ghosts, and missing people.
 In more modern times, reports include people having seen Bigfoot, UFOs, ominous black helicopters, mysterious balls of light, poltergeist activity, and cattle mutilations.

-In the forest, there are places that are seemingly possessed of some type of dark power.
+In the forest, some places are seemingly possessed of some type of dark power.
 One of the most famous places is an 80-foot deep rock quarry known as the Assonet Ledge.
-More simply known as “The Ledge”, this is a scar left on the landscape by the Fall River Granite Company during the 1800s.
+More simply known as “The Ledge,” this is a scar left on the landscape by the Fall River Granite Company during the 1800s.
 Here, people often speak of having a compelling urge to jump off the cliff.
 Some reports say that some people have, in fact, jumped to their deaths.
 Other people talk of feeling a sense of dread when venturing near the ledge.
 It is said that visitors have seen ghosts here, that it has been an alleged hotspot for Satanists and strange cults, and some have seen UFOs.

 A similar site called Profile Rock also has a paranormal reputation.
-Located in Freetown, the 50-foot high rock looks like a human face and the Wampanoag people have long considered the rock as sacred.
-According to Indian legend, the image is of Wampanoag Chief Massasoit whose son died at this very place.
+Located in Freetown, the 50-foot high rock looks like a human face, and the Wampanoag people have long considered the rock as sacred.
+According to Indian legend, the image is of Wampanoag Chief Massasoit, whose son died at this very place.
 Local legends say that Native American ghost dancers are often spied in warrior dress dancing around the rock and that the ghost of a man has been seen sitting on the rock with outstretched arms.
-Other reports tell of strange glowing orbs of light being seen and disembodied voices heard.
+Other reports tell of strange glowing orbs of light being seen, and disembodied voices heard.

-The forest has been known as the site of various cult activity, which is said to have included animal sacrifice and ritualistic murders committed by admitted Satanists.
+The forest has been known as the site of various cult activities, which is said to have included animal sacrifice and ritualistic murders committed by admitted Satanists.
 Near Freetown and Fall River, mutilated animals were found in the 1990s that were believed to have been the work of one of these cults.